LucasCur/go-wordle/README.md

 ## 💻 Wordle
 - A CLI Wordle clone created in golang.
 I made this as my first golang project after roughly a day of experimentation so there's going to be lots of space for improvement.

-- As ANSI escape codes are used for formatting, i.e. clearing the terminal & colors, it's recommended to use a terminal that supports them for the program to be usable, such as
+- As ANSI escape codes are used for formatting, i.e. clearing the terminal & colors, it's recommended to use a terminal that supports them for the program to be usable, such as:
   1. Windows Terminal
   2. Git Bash
   3. PowerShell
   4. Linux Terminals (such as xterm, gnome-terminal, konsole, and many more)
   5. macOS Terminal
   6. Cygwin
   7. Putty

 ## User Interface